 If it is not already enabled, enable SSL on your Active Directory server.

 Computer discovery can use either SSL or TLS or unencrypted clear text but importing user accounts (including passwords and contacts) requires authentication and SSL or TLS.

 SSL or TLS connections require a server certificate on your Active Directory server.
-During the SSL or TLS handshake, the server will present this certificate to clients to prove its identity.
+During the SSL or TLS handshake, the server presents this certificate to clients to prove its identity.
 This certificate can be either self-signed or signed by a certificate authority (CA).
-If you don't know if your server has a certificate, on the Active Directory server, open the Internet Information Services (IIS) Manager, and then select Server Certificates.
-If the server doesn't have a signed server certificate, you must install it.
+If you do not know if your server has a certificate, on the Active Directory server, open the Internet Information Services (IIS) Manager, and then select Server Certificates.
+If the server does not have a signed server certificate, you must install it.

 Keep Active Directory objects synchronized

 Once imported, Active Directory objects must be continually synchronized with their Active Directory servers to reflect the latest updates for these objects.
 This ensures, for example, that computers that have been deleted in Active Directory are also deleted in Workload Security.
 To keep the Active Directory objects that have been imported to the Workload Security synchronized with Active Directory, it is essential to set up a scheduled task that synchronizes directory data.
 The wizard to import computers includes the option to create these scheduled tasks.

 You can stop Workload Security from synchronizing with Active Directory for both computer groups and user accounts.